 • Prioritizing employee well-being through mental health days fosters a supportive work culture and boosts satisfaction and retention.

-• Promoting mental well-being enhances productivity, creativity, and resilience, leading to higher job satisfaction and organizational success.
+• Promoting mental well-being through mental health games and activities for workplace enhances productivity, creativity, and resilience, leading to higher job satisfaction and organizational success.

 • Organizations that provide mental health days attract top talent, retain employees, and cultivate a positive employer brand and competitive advantage.